 Remember how we were talking about data-driven marketing earlier?
 Well, data is important for building your email list too.
 If you know how you want to use your customer data for your email marketing campaigns, it will help you figure out what information you need to collect to begin with.
 For example, do you want to personalize your email marketing campaigns?
 If so, then you want to be sure to get your subscriber’s first name.

 Growing an email list isn’t as difficult as it might sound.
 You simply need to consistently provide opportunities for people to subscribe to your email list.
-Here are a few of the more popular methods for encouraging people to opt in to your email list:
+Here are a few of the more popular methods for encouraging people to opt into your email list:

-You can use a sign up form in a lot of different ways.
+You can use a sign-up form in a lot of different ways.
 Most businesses use a form on their Contact page, but you aren’t limited to just that.
-You can also create pop up forms that offer deals (think $25 off your purchase!)
+You can also create the pop-up forms that offer deals (think $25 off your purchase!)
 Sign up forms can be used all over your website as well as social media platforms.
 As long as you’re offering something of value, people will fill out the form.
 Just remember not to ask for too much information.
 If there are too many fields to fill out on your form, people are less likely to fill it out.
 Again, keep in mind your end goal here.
 Do you want to be able to send offers to your customers on their birthdays?
 Then include that in your form.
 Does your company market different products to different age groups?
 Then include a field for age on your form.
 You can pretty much ask for whatever information that you want.
-If you want to try to get a lot of different information from your forms, then consider making only name and email address mandatory.
+If you want to try to get a lot of different information from your forms, then consider making the only name and email address mandatory.
 This allows the people who don’t want to share too much to still participate while allowing others to provide more information.

-This one is kind of a no brainer.
+This one is kind of a no-brainer.
 If someone is making a purchase, then they are likely already interested in what your business has to offer.
 Politely ask for a customer’s email address at checkout.
 While some may decline to provide it, others will offer it right up.
 If your customers are purchasing online, then collecting email addresses is even easier.
 Most online retailers require an email address in order to send order confirmations, receipts, and shipping information.

 If you’re making good use of your social media platforms, then they can be an excellent channel for getting new subscribers.
-There are many different methods for encouraging email sign ups on social media.
+There are many different methods for encouraging email sign-ups on social media.
 Again coupons, discounts, and promotional announcements are good go-to options Contests are really popular.
 Everyone likes free (or discounted) stuff.
 They key on social media is to make sure whatever you’re offering is easy to share.
 The more your followers share your offers, the more sign ups you’re likely to get.

 Email marketing campaigns are part of any good digital marketing strategy.
 However, there is a lot to consider when you’re developing your email marketing strategy.
 There are many great email marketing tools available to help you make sense of all of your data.
 Understanding your data is a fundamental component of creating successful email marketing campaigns.
 Are you ready to get started, then contact an email service company to help improve your current email marketing strategy?
 We’re always here to help.
 If you want more email marketing tips (or other tips on digital marketing, check out our Blog.
 Do you have some great email marketing tips of your own?
 We’d love to hear about them!